roman-milk/roman-milk.github.io/a-lady-and-the-student.md

+===

- ****** A Lady and the Student Ch.
-04 ****** byStoryTeller07© Before the other bimbos he was giving her a special treat.
+Before the other bimbos he was giving her a special treat.
 Candy felt precious, ever so privileged to be caressed so lovingly by her master.
 He was smiling at her with warm approval, aware of how she felt.

  "Your master has arranged to have a big bouncy pair of breasts," Marvin smiled.